There’s several areas to consider when preparing for retirement, ranging from retirement objectives to investments to estate planning considerations.

 Retirement Capital Expenses

-Once you’ve decided on your retirement capital expenses, you should also be taking into account your capital expenses.
+Once you’ve decided on your retirement income expenses, you should also be taking into account your capital expenses.
 For most of our clients, we generally see these predominantly occur within the first few years of retirement, such as going on a big holiday, purchasing a new car or caravan, or completing those much needed bathroom renovations.
 Either way, these are generally one-off costs in retirement, or expenses that will come up infrequently.

 Keep in mind, any capital expenses will reduce the capital available to you to provide for your ongoing income needs, thereby potentially reducing your desired retirement income objectives.